IRT-Open-Source/scf/modules/EBU-TT2STLXML/README.md

 The goal of the conversion is to provide 'round-tripping' from EBU STL to EBU-TT and back to EBU STL.
 When EBU-TT files are used as standard format in production, some systems downstream may still require EBU STL files.
-This modules provides the transformation to STLXML, that can be transformed to EBU STL by the SCF module 'STLXML2STL'.
+This module provides the transformation to STLXML, that can be transformed to EBU STL by the SCF module 'STLXML2STL'.
 The module was tested mainly with EBU-TT files that were created according to the EBU STL to EBU-TT mapping guideline ([EBU Tech 3360](https://tech.ebu.ch/docs/tech/tech3360.pdf)).